spotify/spydra/README.md

 * A Google Cloud Storage bucket for uploading init-actions.
 Ensure that this bucket is readable with all credentials used with `Spydra`.
 * A Google Cloud Storage bucket for storing integration test logs
-* JSON key for a [service account](https://cloud.google.com/compute/docs/access/service-accounts) with editor access to the project and bucket
+* JSON key for a [service account](https://cloud.google.com/compute/docs/access/service-accounts) with editor access to the project and bucket.
 * The environment variable `GOOGLE_APPLICATION_CREDENTIALS` pointing at the location of the service account JSON key
 * [gcloud](https://cloud.google.com/sdk/gcloud/) authenticated with the service account